Essential Oils That May Provide Support With Mild Cold and Flu Symptoms

-After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Steps to Minimize the Risk of Contracting the Flu.
+After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Minimizing the Risk of Contracting the Flu.

 If you are new to aromatherapy and the use of essential oils, read about Essential Oil Safety, and learn as much as you can about essential oils by reading through AromaWeb's Article Archive area.
 Essential oils should not be used as a substitute for proper medical attention and medications when needed.
 Essential oils should also not be relied upon as a way to stay completely illness free.
 There is no gurantee that any of these methods mentioned here will prevent you from getting sick.